x

 About Polly

-Polly was diagnosed with a life-changing benign Optical Pathway Glioma at just 14 months’ old, at Alder Hey Children’s Hospital, where a Tom’s Trust clinical psychologist supports Polly and her family.
-Polly has had several rounds of chemo and faces the long term effects of her brain tumour including: blindness in her right eye, precocious puberty, trauma induced OCD, autism, ADHD, and sensory processing issues, but at age 11, she loves to dance, to watch Monsters Inc, and ponies and is thankfully stable.
+Polly was diagnosed with a life-changing low-grade Optical Pathway Glioma at just 14 months’ old, at Alder Hey Children’s Hospital, where a Tom’s Trust clinical psychologist supports Polly and her family.
+Polly has had several rounds of chemo and faces the long term effects of her brain tumour including: blindness in her right eye, precocious puberty, trauma induced OCD, autism, ADHD, and sensory processing issues, but at age 12, she loves to dance, to watch Monsters Inc, and ponies and is thankfully stable.

-Become a Young Ambassador
+Young Ambassador Faris